netherphp/input/README.md

 uses would be for _GET and _POST but you could apply it to any named dataset that needs looked at.
 You can also change datasets at will, keeping any predefined filters intact.

+## Another Simple Example:

+Lets say we want to dump our POST data back into our form because there was some sort of validation error.
+This is the time where it is very easy to accidentally open yourself up to cross-site scripting problems.
+Input Filter can take care of that for you though by defining a default filter that all fields which do not have their own special filters for, get run through.

+	$data = (new Nether\Input\Filter($_POST))
+	->SetDefaultFunction(function($v){ return htmlspecialchars($v) });

+	// ... some time later...

+	<input type="text" name="Username" value="<?php echo $data->Username ?>" />

 #### Creating a new interface.
 Wrap any object or array in the OOP interface.